-Hair loss can happen at any age, however, thinning hair and baldness are more likely as women age.
-Not all women will experience aggressive hair loss.
-In some only mild hair thinning or bald spots may occur.
+Hair loss can occur at any age, however, thinning hair and baldness are more likely as women age.
+Not all women will experience aggressive hair loss, in some mild hair thinning or bald spots may occur.
 No matter the cause of hair loss, the effect on our psyche is devastating.

 If you’re losing hair in the back, your hairdresser may notice since they are likely performing routine hair care.
 You could talk to your stylist about female hair loss and ask them to help you keep an eye out for thinning hair.
 They may even have some suggestions on how to encourage new hair growth.